Exclusive Interview: Jamil Qureshi - Performance Coach, Psychologist & Co-Founder Of 'We Do Things Differently'

 “The difference between psychology in sport and psychology in business is negligible.
 I don't think there's anything in it.
 I think that some of the CEOs I've worked with and some of the best golfers, all have the same fears, insecurities, anxieties, hopes and ambitions and we’re all people.

 “I think that sometimes people refer to me as a sports psychologist or a business psychologist, but I don’t ever believe I'm either.
-I just say I do psychology and performance coaching because the techniques and tools are the same for sports people and businesspeople.”
+I just say I do psychology and performance coaching because the techniques and tools are the same for sportspeople and business people.”

 Q: Do you think the fear of failure inhibits success?

 “I think the fear of failure is a big inhibitor to success.
 I always say that fear stands for false evidence appearing real.
 We spend half of our lives worrying about things, half of which will never happen, but particularly fear of failure.
-But failure is part payment towards success.
+But failure is a part of payment towards success.
 I always say that the price of success is always paid in full and in advance.
 I think sportspeople probably know that better than businesspeople.

-“You can't learn faster and better than your competitors in business or in sport if you're not prepared to fail.
+“You can't learn faster and better than your competitors in business or sport if you're not prepared to fail.
 So, the key is to embrace the fear of failure and understand that failure is an essential component to success, to allow people a learning opportunity.”

 To book Jamil Qureshi for your event contact the Champions Speakers agency on 0207 1010 553 or email us at agent@championsukplc.com for a free quote.